|

 If you are consistent in your method, you’ll gain a more precise understanding of your soil’s temperature, allowing you to make informed decisions for successful grass seed germination.
 In addition, by measuring the temperature regularly and keeping logs you will be able to build up a picture of temperature changes throughout the seasons, which will improve your lawn care maintenance practices.

-Case Studies: The Importance of Soil Temperature in Grass Seed Germination
+Where Soil Temperature Affected Grass Seed Germination

 Case Study 1: The Tale of Two Neighbors